5FB5/gd-achievements/README.md

 * getFieldIsSecret(achievement_index) - returns bool value of whether the achievement is secret;
 * getFieldIconPath(achievement_index) - returng path to achievement's icon as string;
 * getFieldIsHave(achievement_index) - returns a bool value about whether the achievement was previously earned;
-* resetAchievementNotifications() - sets "is_have" field to 0 for all achievements, that can help for it's multiple testing.
+* resetAchievementNotifications() - sets "is_have" field to 0 for all achievements, that can help for debugging.

 # Q/A
 ## I've installed this plugin correctly, but I can't call achievement needed to me.
 I want to call the "number1"-th achievement but it calls "number2"-th achievement